SUSE/skuba/ci/infra/testrunner/README.md

 This section configures the working environment and is generally specific of each user of CI job-

-- workspace: path to the testrunner's working directory
+- workspace: path to the testrunner's working directory.
+Defaults to `$HOME/workspace`
-- username: user name for the user.
-It's optional.
-If `platform.stack_name` is not set, `username` is used.
 - log_dir: path to the directory where platform logs are collected.
-Defaults to `<workspace>/platform_logs`
+Defaults to `$WORKSPACE/platform_logs`

 ```
 workspace: "/path/to/your/workspace"
-username: "username"
+log_dir: "/path/to/log/dir/
 ```

 #### Packages